Sam Ermolenko: 1983 to 1992

-After some liberal success in California, Ermolenko moved over to the UK to race for the Poole Pirates for the 1983 British League season.
-He soon become a big hit with fans in Dorset and was welcomed back in 1984.
+After some liberal success in California, Ermolenko moved over to the United Kingdom to race for the Poole Pirates for the 1983 British League season.
+He soon become a big hit with fans in Dorset and was welcomed back in 1984, where he improved his average to 6.71.

-In 1985, he could not agree a deal to return to the UK so raced back home in California.
-He did however qualify for the World Final at Bradford's Odsal Stadium and came within a whisker of winning the World Title, narrowly losing out after a run-off with Danish duo Hans Nielsen and (eventual winner) Erik Gundersen.
-Ermolenko also rode for Västervik in the Swedish elite league 1992-1998.
-He was top scorer for Västervik all 7 seasons.
+His breakthorugh year was 1985 because he qualified for the 1985 World Final at Bradford's Odsal Stadium and came within a whisker of winning the World Title, narrowly losing out after a run-off with Danish duo Hans Nielsen and (eventual winner) Erik Gundersen.